Trustpoint-Project/trustpoint/docs/source/test_plan/item_pass_fail_criteria.rst

     - Certificate data exchanges and storage must adhere to security best practices.

 #.
 Deployment Readiness:
-    - The system must pass GitHub pipeline tests, including automated unit and integration tests executed through pytest and behave, with 100% of critical tests passing.
+    - The system must pass GitHub pipeline tests, including automated unit and integration tests executed through pytest and :term:`behave`, with 100% of critical tests passing.
     - The staging environment must match the production setup, with successful parallel runs simulating live scenarios for a predefined period (e.g., two weeks).

 Once these criteria are satisfied, Trustpoint will be considered ready for live deployment.